MBrassey/macOS/README.md

 tty-clock
 ```

-This script is a good preparation step: <a href="https://github.com/mzdr/macOS"> When I do a clean macOS installation.</a>
+This script is generally a good preparation step: <a href="https://github.com/mzdr/macOS"> When I do a clean macOS installation.</a>

 <h1>Window Manager</h1>
 Test.